 That last question really grates on me too.
 Because I feel like society has done a great job at warping our perception of alcohol.
 Either there are “normal drinkers” who can drink any amount of alcohol, any time, with zero consequences.
 Or there are “raging alcoholics” that get the shakes when they go too long without a fix, day-drink out of brown paper bags and sleep under overpasses.
 And as long as you’re not in the second category, then you’re fine… right?
 This is totally wrong and unhelpful.

 There’s a whole spectrum of middle-area that’s missing from that picture.
 Countless groups of people that don’t feel like they fit in society’s black and white boxes of “teetotaler” or “alcoholic” –and so they don’t know where they belong in the discussion on being alcohol free.
-You don’t need to wait until things get “bad enough” for you to quit though.
-And you certainly don’t need to assign any labels to yourself, simply to quit a habit you’ve decided no longer has a place in your life.
+You don’t need to assign a label to yourself though, in order to quit a habit you’ve decided no longer has a place in your life.

 And so, a few days before a new decade began, I decided to simply stop drinking for a time.

-December 31, 2019 I went to a new year’s eve party, and it was my first sober new years eve in over a decade.
+December 31, 2019 I went to a new year’s eve party, and it was my first sober new years eve in a long time.
 I also lied about it.

 My Sober New Years Eve Experiment

-Remember that tricksy little devil on my shoulder I mentioned?
-Named Peer Pressure?
+Remember that little devil on my shoulder I mentioned?
+Peer Pressure?
 Well I straight-up just didn’t want to deal with it that night.
-I didn’t want to get hounded with the “Why” questions either, and have to tell a bunch of people over and over no I’m not pregnant, no I’m not this, or that, or whatever.
+I didn’t want to get hounded with the “Why” questions, and have to tell a bunch of people over and over no I’m not pregnant, no I’m not this, or that.
 And so I came up with a great idea.
 My husband and I went to a liquor store before arriving.
 I bought club soda and cranberry juice, and the entire night I made myself mocktails that looked pretty convincing on the outside, but were sans-liquor on the inside.
 And do you want to know what happened?

 I have another secret little trick I used recently over the holidays.
 After my husband and I arrived at a party, I’d wait to “get a drink” until my husband finished his first beer.
 After he had one he would take the bottle to the kitchen sink (sneakily), rinse it out, fill it up with water, and hand it to me.
 Boom.
 I had a drink in-hand all night!